nikiwit/CustomRAG/README.md

   * **Package build errors:** Some packages may fail to build, especially on certain platforms like Apple Silicon.
 Follow the platform-specific installation instructions in the Installation section.
   * **Dependency conflicts:** If you encounter dependency conflicts, consider installing dependencies in stages as described in the platform-specific notes.
   * **PyTorch issues:** If PyTorch is causing problems, install it separately first with `pip install torch` before installing other requirements.
-  * **EPUB support issues:** If you have trouble with EPUB files, make sure you have both `unstructured[epub]` and `html2text` packages installed.

-* **`libmagic` Warning (Optional Enhancement):** During document loading, you might see a warning like `libmagic is unavailable...`.
-This message comes from the `unstructured` parsing library. `libmagic` is a system library that helps detect file types accurately based on their content, which can be more reliable than just using the file extension.
-    * The script **will generally run fine without it**.
-    * **Installation is optional** but can improve robustness.
-    * **On macOS:** Install via Homebrew: `brew install libmagic`
-    * **On Debian/Ubuntu Linux:** Use apt: `sudo apt-get update && sudo apt-get install libmagic1`
-    * **On other systems:** Use your system's package manager to install the `libmagic` library.
-No `pip install` is usually needed for this specific warning; `unstructured` uses the system library if available.

-* **`CropBox missing` Warnings (Informational):** When processing PDF files, you might see multiple warnings like `CropBox missing from /Page, defaulting to MediaBox`.
-    * These indicate the PDF file is missing some optional layout metadata (the CropBox).
-    * The PDF parsing library is informing you it's using a default value based on the page's physical size (the MediaBox).
-    * These warnings are generally **safe to ignore** and usually don't negatively impact text extraction.
-Only investigate if you notice problems with the content retrieved from your PDFs.
+  * **NLTK issues:** If you see NLTK-related errors, try manually downloading resources with `python -m nltk.downloader punkt stopwords wordnet`.

-* **Memory Issues (RAM):** If `app.py` crashes, especially during embedding or when answering questions, your system might be running out of RAM.
+* **Memory Issues (RAM):** If the script crashes, especially during embedding or when answering questions, your system might be running out of RAM.
 Close other resource-heavy applications.
 If issues persist, consider using a smaller LLM via Ollama (e.g., `phi3:medium`, `llama3:8b`).
-Remember to `ollama pull` the new model name and update the `LLM_MODEL_NAME` variable in `app.py`.
+Remember to `ollama pull` the new model name and update the `LLM_MODEL_NAME` variable or environment setting.

-* **Dependencies:** Ensure all Python packages from `requirements.txt` are installed in your *active* virtual environment.
-If you get `ImportError` (e.g., "ModuleNotFoundError"), double-check that your virtual environment is activated (you should see `(venv)` or similar in your prompt) and try running `pip install -r requirements.txt` again.

-* **Using GPU Acceleration:** The system will automatically detect and use:
+* **GPU Acceleration:** The system will automatically detect and use:
   * CUDA for NVIDIA GPUs
   * MPS for Apple Silicon Macs